Personal distress: Link to risk and resistance

-In 1987, one study completed cross-sectional and longitudinal research on a community sample of over 400 adults and their children to examine the link between risk, resistance, and personal distress.
-Risk factors consisted of negative life events and avoidance coping strategies and, for children, parental emotional and physical distress.
-Resistance factors were self-confidence, an easygoing disposition, and family support.
-Outcome criteria were global depression and physical symptoms in adults, and psychological maladjustment and physical health problems in their children.
+In 1987, one study conducted cross-sectional and longitudinal research on a community sample of over 400 adults and their children to examine the link between risk, resistance, and personal distress.
+It can be stated risk factors consisted of negative life events and avoidance coping strategies and, for children, parental emotional and physical distress.
+On the contrary, resistance factors were self-confidence, an easygoing disposition, and family support.
+Furthermore, outcome criteria were global depression and physical symptoms in adults, and psychological maladjustment and physical health problems in their children.

-The survey found that persons who simultaneously experience high risk and low resistance are especially vulnerable to personal distress.
-The results demonstrated that the risk and resistance variables are significant predictors of concurrent and future psychological and physical distress in adults.
+The survey findings showed that persons who simultaneously experience high risk and low resistance are especially vulnerable to personal distress.
+Moreover, the results demonstrated that the risk and resistance variables are significant predictors of concurrent and future psychological and physical distress in adults.
 In children, the findings demonstrated that parental dysfunction, especially maternal risk factors and family support, are significantly linked to distress.
 However, these findings also suggested that, in comparison to adults, children may be more resilient to past negative life events affecting their current or future levels of distress.
 Furthermore, it was noted that children are affected more by mothers' than fathers' functioning, which is congruent with the conventional role of mothers as primary caregivers and with children's relatively stronger maternal attachment relationships.

 Development

-A study was conducted with a group of children as well as a separate group of adults; both groups were to watch a video.
-The video was of a negatively emotional news story.
-While they watched the video their facial expressions were recorded, as well they self reported how they felt after viewing the video.
-The results found that there is indeed a stark difference between sympathy and personal distress.
-Markers of sympathy were related to prosocial responses; on the other hand, facial indexes of personal distress were unrelated.
-For adults it was found that facial sadness and concerned attention tended to be positively related to prosocial tendencies, children on the other hand had a negative relationship between prosocial behaviour and facial personal distress.
-This displays how there is not only an observable difference between sympathy and personal distress.
-It can also be seen that there is a difference between how children and adults experience either personal distress or sympathy this is largely related to the level of development that the individual has achieved.
+A study was conducted with two groups — children and adults — who each watched a video depicting a distressing news story.
+While viewing the video, their facial expressions were recorded, and they later provided self-reports of their emotional responses.

+The results revealed a clear distinction between sympathy and personal distress.
+Markers of sympathy were associated with prosocial responses, whereas facial indicators of personal distress were not.
+Among adults, facial expressions of sadness and displays of concerned attention were positively correlated with prosocial tendencies.
+In contrast, among children, facial expressions linked to personal distress were negatively correlated with prosocial behaviour.

+These findings demonstrate not only that sympathy and personal distress are distinct emotional reactions, but also that age and developmental level influence how individuals experience and express these emotions.